nssherif/nssherif/ReadMe.md

 # About Me
-- :school: I'm currenlty in my 5th term (3rd year) as a computer engineering student at Memorial University.
+- :school: I'm currenlty in my 4th year as a computer engineering student at Memorial University.
 - :trophy: Won a Hackathon where 150+ other people competed
 - :hourglass: 1 year of experince in Web Development and counting...
 - ⚡ Fun fact: I can juggle :juggling_person: